 The evaluation will seek the views of, and be useful to, a range of WFP's internal and external stakeholders and presents an opportunity for national, regional and corporate learning.
 The primary user of the evaluation findings and recommendations will be the WFP Country Office and its stakeholders to inform the design of the new Country Strategic Plan.

-The evaluation report will be presented at the Executive Board session in November 2023.
+The evaluation report will be presented at WFP's Annual Executive Board session in June 2024.

 Key evaluation questions

 The evaluation will address the following four key questions: